-The Eno River Association is a 501c3 non-profit conservation organization whose mission is to conserve and protect the natural, cultural and historic resources of the Eno River basin.
+The Eno River Association is a 501c3 non-profit conservation organization whose mission is to conserve and protect the natural, historical, and cultural resources of the Eno River basin.

 Since 1966, the Association has worked actively to protect the lands and waters along the Eno River and its tributaries.
 Our efforts have resulted in the protection of more than 7,000 acres, which are largely contained within five public parks: the Eno River State Park, the Occoneechee Mountain State Natural Area, West Point on the Eno Durham City Park, Penny’s Bend Nature Preserve, and the Little River Regional Park.